Healthcare Solutions & Information for Expatriates Living in Poland

 The Polish Ministry of Health is responsible for keeping a check on the state-financed National Health Fund called Narodowy Fundusz Zdrowia (NFZ), which funds the national healthcare system in Poland.
 Contributing to the Polish social-insurance system is compulsory for the majority of groups, especially employees (contributions are deducted through ZUS), certain self-employed people, and pensioners.
 Others, with legal residency but who do not have mandatory insurance, can apply for voluntary NFZ for foreigners insurance if they fulfill the criteria of legal residency.

 Always check NFZ directives for your unique status.
 Employers use the Social Insurance Institution (ZUS) for collecting the health contributions from their staff members in the form of payroll deductions.
-Those who are self-employed may direct payments of their contribution of social and health to ZUS.
+Self-employed people can pay their social and health-insurance contributions directly to ZUS.
 Evaluation of the base and contribution rates for the health insurance is not the same all over.
 You may check the ZUS guidelines or a payroll specialist for the latest rates and computations.
 If you own a legal residency in Poland but do not have the mandatory insurance, you can apply for voluntary NFZ insurance at your area NFZ branch (conditions apply).
 People with voluntary coverage may report family members for coverage.
 For more information, you may check your local NFZ office for forms and conditions about health insurance for foreigners in Poland.

 How the Polish Healthcare System Works for Expats